syncfusion-content/uwp-docs/uwp/SfPivotChart/OLAP/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

-Next add the namespace - "Syncfusion.UI.Xaml.PivotChart" in MainPage.xaml.cs file.
+Add the namespace - "Syncfusion.UI.Xaml.PivotChart" in the MainPage.xaml.cs file.
 Then initialize the SfPivotChart control and assign a name for it as “PivotChart1”.
-Then add the control in parent Grid as follows.
+Then add the control in the parent grid as follows:

+{% tabs %}

 {% highlight c# %}